ANDR01D writes PC game reviews and shares his views on the video game industry.

 Then you had BioShock which came along nearly ten years later.
 The developers, 2K Boston, previously known as Irrational Games (and now back to being known as Irrational Games), did away with the inventory system that we knew and loved from SS2.
 This and other changes had been made, such as not having to rely on using one’s PDA as much.
 Audio logs even auto-played when you picked them up.

 System Shock is a PC game series.
 BioShock is a console game series.

 And this trend looks like it is set to continue with the latest Thief, which is a reboot.
-Once again, no rope arrows – you have a claw like device similar to what you had in Assassin’s Creed: Revelation.
+Once again, no rope arrows—you have a claw-like device, similar to what you had in Assassin’s Creed: Revelation.
 And Stephen Russell wasn't called in to lend his voice talent for the character of Garrett, either.
-All ready things aren’t looking good.
+Already things aren’t looking good.
 True Thief fans are probably better off sticking with The Dark Mod instead.

 The Dead Space series has that console feeling to it.
 I noticed that the first time I saw it.
 It was even doubted at one point whether Dead Space 2 would even be released on PC.
 Assassin’s Creed: console, with PC ports that come months later, usually; God of War: console only; Gears of War: console; Halo: console.
 I could go on forever, baby.